hdmf-dev/hdmf-zarr/README.rst

 .. image:: docs/source/figures/logo_hdmf_zarr.png
      :width: 400

 hdmf-zarr
 =========

 The ``hdmf-zarr`` library implements a Zarr backend for HDMF as well as convenience classes for integration of Zarr with PyNWB to support writing of NWB files to Zarr.

-The Zarr backend is currently experimental and may still change.
+**Status:** The Zarr backend is **under development** and may still change.
 See the `overiew page <https://hdmf-zarr.readthedocs.io/en/latest/overview.html>`_ for an overview of the available features and known limitations of hdmf-zarr.

 Latest Release